GreenBeanZ002/GreenBeanZ002/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a game in unity
+- 🔭 I’m currently working on learning to mod Minecraft / a Unity game
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning java / c++
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
 -->

-- 🔭 I’m currently working on a game in unity
+- 🔭 I’m currently working on learning to mod Minecraft / a Unity game
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning java / c++
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him